Counters

 You can even chain charged counters together, but the timing is a bit tricky: input the next counter after both damage numbers appear and the lance begins retracting toward neutral position.
 If you press too early, you will just perform a high thrust, too late and you might not be in time to counter the next attack.

-This technique allows back-to-back counters against deliberate monster combinations, though it requires good knowledge of attack timings.
+This technique allows back-to-back counters against certain monster attack patterns, though it requires good knowledge of attack timings.

 Perfect Guard (PeG)